 The package can be installed from this console.

 Navigate to the Function folder that you created, from the folder links at the top of the page.

 Run the npm command when you reach your destination.
-You will be asked a lot of questions, but you can just enter the "name" and "description", and then skip the rest by holding Enter.
+You will be asked a number of questions, but you can just enter the "name" and "description", and then skip the rest by holding Enter.

 Install the following packages:

 A node_modules folder and package.json file will be created after the installation is complete.